adrianofaus/philosophers_ecole42/README.md

 2 - make
 3 - ./philo 2 800 400 400

-A philosophers should die due to short CPU SCHEDULING TIME
+A philosophers should die due to a brief delay on CPU SCHEDULING TIME
 ```

 ### Simulation